SEVER’S DISEASE STUDY

 OSTEOPOROSIS IN RUNNER’S STUDY:

-In a related future study, working with future Bodor Clinic fellow Tracy Hoeg, MD, PhD currently at UC Davis as well as colleagues Emily Kraus, MD and Michael Fredericson from Stanford University, the NMRF team will be assessing risk factors for osteoporosis among ultra-marathoner runners and correlating them with bone density.
+In a related study, working with future Bodor Clinic fellow Tracy Hoeg, MD, PhD currently at UC Davis, and colleagues Emily Kraus, MD and Michael Fredericson from Stanford University, the NMRF team will be correlating risk for osteoporosis as assessed by a previously validated questionnaire with bone density DXA scanning. risk factors for osteoporosis among ultra-marathoner runners and correlating them with bone density.
 The results have implications for osteoporosis in general and optimum ways on maintaining bone density.

 Reduce Pain.
 Increase Mobility + Function.
 Improve Quality of Life.